George Carlin: Death

 Carlin had a history of heart problems, including heart attacks in 1978, 1982, and 1991.
 He also had an arrhythmia requiring an ablation procedure in 2003, a significant episode of heart failure in 2005, and two angioplasties on undisclosed dates.
 In the 2022 documentary George Carlin's American Dream, Jerry HamzaCarlin's manager from 1980 until his deathsaid Carlin underwent many heart surgeries in a short period toward the end of his life.
 Carlin's publicist Jeff Abraham said that he once lifted his shirt after coming to a gig from the hospital to show Abraham his torso, whereupon Abraham said it looked like a science project.

 On June 22, 2008, at age 71, Carlin died from heart failure at Saint John's Health Center in Santa Monica, California.
 His death occurred one week after his final performance at The Orleans Hotel and Casino.
-Per his wishes, his body was cremated and his ashes scattered in front of various New York City nightclubs and over Spofford Lake in New Hampshire, where he had attended summer camp as an adolescent.
+In accordance with his wishes, his body was cremated and his ashes scattered in front of various New York City nightclubs and over Spofford Lake in New Hampshire, where he had attended summer camp as an adolescent.
 His will stated that there was to be no funeral and that he wished only for his widow and daughter to host a small gathering at his home for loved ones to share stories of him.